mantidproject/mantid/docs/source/release/v6.8.0/index.rst

 We are proud to announce version 6.8.0 of Mantid.

 This release includes a wide array of updates, bugfixes, and new features.

 Notably the version of python has been upgraded to 3.10 which produces better error messages and has new features such as ``match-case`` syntax with structural pattern matching.
 See https://docs.python.org/3/whatsnew/3.10.html#summary-release-highlights for a summary and more details.

-In addition to many improvements we would like to highlight the following:
+We would like to highlight the following improvements:

 - Autoscaling options have been added to the :ref:`slice viewer <sliceviewer>` to help quickly rescale color limits based on statistical variation in the data (e.g. mean +/- 3 sigma).
 - New algorithms :ref:`BayesQuasi2 <algm-BayesQuasi2>` and :ref:`BayesStretch2 <algm-BayesStretch2>` based on the quickBayes package (these replace the now deprecated :ref:`BayesQuasi <algm-BayesQuasi>` and :ref:`BayesStretch <algm-BayesStretch>` algorithms).